I’m only down the road near MK, happy to meet up Towcester way if you want some more info and to see what a base V6 is like.

 Deep Sapphire Blue 2014 Convertible S

-Aww, go on - we always buy the cheapest car we can't afford!alistair64 wrote: ↑Mon May 02, 2022 7:48 pm Incidentally, regarding my earlier comment about the ticking engine on the first car I viewed, I went to see another yesterday.
+alistair64 wrote: Mon May 02, 2022 7:48 pm Incidentally, regarding my earlier comment about the ticking engine on the first car I viewed, I went to see another yesterday.

 Same mileage, give or take 1000, newer by 3 years, but definitely no ticking sound from the top end when started from cold.